Reviews You Can Rely On

 Credit: Sam Willits

-All of the jackets described in this review come with a Durable Water Repellent (DWR) coating that has been applied to the outer fabric of the jacket.
+All of the jackets we tested come with a Durable Water Repellent (DWR) coating that has been applied to the jacket's outer fabric.
 This hydrophobic coating is applied to ensure the outside of the jacket stays dry so moisture beads up and rolls off a jacket rather than soaking in.
-Keeping the face fabric dry is necessary to allow the jacket to "breathe" and let humidity generated by your body escape through the waterproof/breathable membrane.
+Keeping the face fabric dry is necessary to allow the jacket to “breathe” and let humidity generated by your body escape through the waterproof/breathable membrane.
 Essentially, manufacturers apply a DWR coating to the jacket to ensure this breathability.
 The DWR treatments provided by Patagonia, Mammut, and Arc'teryx are the most durable, but all of them wear off over time.

 hardshell jacket - the mammut nordwand advanced hs has an impressive dwr coating, seen...